How Prompt Engineering Is Transforming Legal Practice in 2025

 Ethical Considerations: AI Must Strengthen, Not Replace, Legal Judgment

 Attorneys adopting AI must remain vigilant about competence, confidentiality, accuracy, and oversight.
+The American Bar Association has issued guidance on the use of generative AI that every firm should review.

 Where Prompt Engineering Delivers Immediate, Measurable ROI